Mass General study demonstrates that kidneys infected with hepatitis C can be safely transplanted into healthy recipients

 Hepatitis C can be short-term (acute) or long-term (chronic):

-Acute hepatitis C. When people first get hepatitis C, this a brief infection that lasts 6 months or less.
+Acute hepatitis C. When people first get hepatitis C, it's a brief infection that lasts 6 months or less.
 Some people are able to fight the infection at this stage and become cured.
 But most people go on to develop a chronic infection where the virus remains in their body.

-Chronic hepatitis C. This is a long-lasting infection that happens when your body can?t get rid of the virus.
+Chronic hepatitis C. This is a long-lasting infection that happens when your body can’t get rid of the virus.
 It causes long-term liver damage.

 Hepatitis C is caused by infection from the hepatitis C virus.
 Like other viruses, hepatitis C is passed from person to person.
-This happens when you have contact with an infected person?s blood.
+This happens when you have contact with an infected person’s blood.

 You may get the virus if you: